 Tip 9.
 Never allow pop-up notifications on your unsubscribe pages

 Yes, exactly.
-A pop-up notification with ads appeared on the unsubscribe page of one of the world's famous brands.
-It was pretty annoying, given that the notification was pretty big in size, and the brand does not provide the single opt-out.
+A pop-up notification with ads appeared on the unsubscribe page of one of the world-famous brands.
+It was pretty annoying, given that the notification was pretty big in size, and the brand does not provide a single opt-out.
 So I had to close this pop-up to enter my email address and confirm unsubscription.

 Tip 10.
-Allow users to unsubscribe from your all newsletters
+Allow users to unsubscribe from all of your newsletters

 Today, many companies run a few campaigns per week.
-With one email, they share brand's news, whilst with the second email, they share their recent blog posts.
-Or just run different campaigns for different blog sections.
-For instance, HubSpot let you choose news on what topics you want to receive: marketing, or sales.
+With one email, they share brand news, whilst with the second email, they send their recent blog posts.
+Or just run different campaigns for various blog sections.
+For instance, HubSpot lets you choose news according to the topics you are interested in: marketing or sales.
 Of course, you can choose both.
 CNN runs different campaigns on over 10 topics.

-So, when a user unsubscribed from one topic, he or she might also want to unsubscribe from other topics that he or she previously picked.
+So, when a user unsubscribed from one topic, they might also want to unsubscribe from other topics that they previously picked.

 Hence, it is pretty reasonable and very kind of you to let users unsubscribe from all newsletters at once.